razorpay/blade/packages/blade/src/components/Alert/_decisions/decisions.md

 >
 > Design update pending to remove all borders and border radii

-This full bleed layout works for all desktop, mobile and native when the `isBorderless` prop is passed
+This full bleed layout works for all desktop, mobile and native when the `isBorderless` prop is passed.
+The alert behaves like `isFullWidth` set to `true` when `isBorderless` is enabled.

 <img src="./alert-mobile-full-bleed.png" alt="" width="520">